 This is way over simplified, but if you’re confused, think of it this way: online stores are paying Ebates to advertise on Ebates.com, then, Ebates splits this money with you.

 How do I use Ebates?

 I’ve been an Ebates member since 2011, and I’ve done quite well.
-I doubt you guys will have the same kind of success I’ve had, but you can still make a lot of free money.
+I doubt you”ll have the same kind of success I’ve had, but you can still earn a lot of free money.
 Most of my cash back came from buying web hosting accounts ($30 cash back from each) and other large items.

 How long does it take to get the cash back?

 Once you click on the link to the store and check out at the store, it’ll take 1-5 days to appear inside your Ebates account.
 From there your cash back will need to go through a holding period (to basically make sure you don’t return the item you purchased).